robotsorcerer/robotsorcerer.github.io/teaching.md

 layout: post
 ---

-## **Introduction**

-I mostly teach a mixture of undergrad and graduate level classes in Robotics at Brandeis University.
+I mostly teach a mixture of undergrad and graduate level classes in Robotics at Brandeis.

-Starting in the Summer 2021, other things being equal, I will be helping La Salle University in developing some of the applied Engineering courses for the cohort of undergrads resuming in Fall 2021.

 #### **RBOT250: The Mathematical Foundations of Robotics, Spring 2021.**